Unretirement(TM) Index reveals that workers are conflicted about their

-- In the survey, about three-quarters of Albertans rated their personal
+- In the survey, 75 per cent of Canadians rated their personal health

-health and overall level of happiness highly.
-The study found much
+and overall level of happiness highly.
+The survey found much less

-less confidence around general economic conditions and Albertans'
+confidence around general economic conditions and Canadians' personal

 "Despite the optimism, many Canadians are not as clear about what it will